-Design Controls for Channelized Intersections Type of design vehicle Crossroads cross sections Projected traffic volumes Number of pedestrians Vehicle speed Bus stop locations Traffic control devices Principles of Channelization - Do not confront motorists with more than one decision at a time - Avoid turns greater than 90 degrees or sharp/sudden curves - Reduce areas of vehicle conflict as much as possible - Traffic streams that intersect without merging/weaving should intersect at approximately 90 degrees (60° to 120° acceptable) - Turning roadways should be controlled with a minimum intersection angle of 60 degrees where distances to downstream intersections is less than desirable - Angles of intersection between merging traffic streams should provide adequate sight distance - Provide separate refuge areas for turning vehicles - Channelization islands should not interfere with bicycle lanes - Prohibited turns should be blocked by channelizing islands - Traffic control devices should be used as part of the channelized intersection design Further information regarding channelization devices can be found in the MUTCD and Chapter 10 of the AASHTO "Green Book".
-Islands Islands are designated areas between roadway lanes used for pedestrian sanctuary and traffic control.
+Design Controls for Channelized Intersections

+Type of design vehicle Crossroads cross sections Projected traffic volumes

+Number of pedestrians Vehicle speed Bus stop locations

+Traffic control devices

+Principles of Channelization

+- Do not confront motorists with more than one decision at a time - Avoid turns greater than 90 degrees or sharp/sudden curves - Reduce areas of vehicle conflict as much as possible - Traffic streams that intersect without merging/weaving should intersect at approximately 90 degrees (60° to 120° acceptable) - Turning roadways should be controlled with a minimum intersection angle of 60 degrees where distances to downstream intersections is less than desirable - Angles of intersection between merging traffic streams should provide adequate sight distance - Provide separate refuge areas for turning vehicles - Channelization islands should not interfere with bicycle lanes - Prohibited turns should be blocked by channelizing islands - Traffic control devices should be used as part of the channelized intersection design

+Further information regarding channelization devices can be found in the MUTCD and Chapter 10 of the AASHTO "Green Book".

+ISLANDS

+Islands are designated areas between roadway lanes used for pedestrian sanctuary and traffic control.
 Channelized intersections use islands to direct entering traffic into definite travel paths.
 There is no single physical island type within an intersection - they may be in the form of medians and outer separations or raised curbs and pavement markings.

 The primary functions of islands include:

-Channelization - Directing and controlling traffic movements The shape and size of these islands depend on the conditions and dimensions of the intersection.
+- ✓ Channelization Directing and controlling traffic movements

+Island shape and size depends on intersection conditions and dimensions.
 Corner triangular islands used for separating right-turning traffic from through vehicles are the most common form.
-The proper course of travel should be obvious, easy to follow, and continuous.
-Division - Dividing directional traffic streams These islands at intersections alert drivers to any upcoming crossroads and regulate traffic.
+The proper course of travel should be obvious, easy to follow, and continuous. - ✓ Division Dividing directional traffic streams These islands at intersections alert drivers to any upcoming crossroads and regulate traffic.
 Divisional islands are advantageous for controlling left turns and separating roadways for right turns.

-Refuge - Providing pedestrian sanctuary These islands are located near crosswalks or bike paths to aid and protect users who cross the roadway.
+✓ Refuge - Providing pedestrian sanctuary

+These islands are located near crosswalks or bike paths to aid and protect users who cross the roadway.
 Urban refuge islands are typically used for pedestrian/bicycle crossings for wide streets, transit rider loading zones, or wheelchair ramps.
 Their size and location depend on crosswalk location and width, transit loading sites and size, and provisional handicap ramps.

+Purposes of Channelizing Islands for Intersection Design

+Separating traffic conflicts

+Controlling conflict angles

+Reducing excessive paving

+Regulating roadway traffic

+Supporting predominant traffic movements

+Protecting pedestrians

-Purposes of Channelizing Islands for Intersection Design Separating traffic conflicts Controlling conflict angles Reducing excessive paving Regulating roadway traffic Supporting predominant traffic movements Protecting pedestrians Locating traffic control devices Protecting/storing turning and crossing vehicles Islands are typically elongated or triangular and placed out of vehicle paths.
+Locating traffic control devices

+Protecting/storing turning and crossing vehicles

+Islands are typically elongated or triangular and placed out of vehicle paths.
 Curbed islands for intersections need to have appropriate lighting or delineation.
 Painted, flush medians/islands, or transversable medians may be used under certain conditions unsuited for curbs (high speeds, snow areas, small pedestrian volume, few signals, signs, or lights).

 Island shapes and sizes differ from one intersection to another.
 These should be large enough to command attention.

+Minimum Curbed Corner Island Area

+Urban Intersection 50 ft 2

+Rural Intersection 75 ft2

+Preferable 100 ft 2

+The sides of corner triangular islands should be a minimum of 12 feet (preferably 15 feet).

+Elongated or divisional islands should be a minimum of 4 feet wide and 20 to 25 feet long.
+These island widths may be reduced to 2 feet where space is limited.
+Curbed divisional islands for high speed isolated intersections should be a minimum of 100 feet in length.

+AUXILIARY LANES